 Furthermore, if Options accepted the advice was given in Jordan or overseas, I've not seen any evidence to show it checked that Caledonian had any required authority to undertake this activity in Jordan.
-And there's no evidence whatsoever that Mr G had any connection to Jordan or ever met anyone from Caledonian there.
+And there's no evidence whatsoever that Mr T had any connection to Jordan or ever met anyone from Caledonian there.
 In fact, his evidence is that he was contacted by Caledonian's representative in the UK.
-And the advice was given here too.
+And the FPI application form signed by Options' Trustees on 6 February 2013 confirms that the SIPP application was signed in the UK, although it too states that advice was given in Jordan.